Last updated: July 22, 2020

 - To secure our services and systems.
 We use Analytics Information to secure our systems by identifying potential threats and vulnerabilities, and to otherwise protect the information we collect.

-- For any legitimate business purpose, provided that the information is anonymized.
+- For any legitimate business purpose, provided that the information is de-identified or aggregated such that it cannot be reasonably tied to an individual..

 How We Share Information

-We share or disclose information in the following cases:
+We share or disclose personal information in the following cases:

-- Upon direct request from a Visitor or User, or otherwise where specific consent was given.
+- Upon direct request from an Integrator to identify the fraud risk of a specific CAPTCHA challenge request or IP address, or otherwise where specific consent was given.

-- With vendors we engage to provide essential aspects of the Site and the Service, such as data storage and hosting, and only for those purposes.
+- With vendors we engage to provide essential aspects of the Sites and the Service, such as data storage, hosting, and Analytics, and only for those purposes.

-- As necessary to comply with applicable law, including governmental requests, law enforcement requests, and otherwise to protect the rights, privacy, safety, or property of you, us, or others.
+- As necessary to comply with applicable law, including governmental requests, law enforcement requests, and otherwise to public and private entities in order to protect the rights, privacy, safety, or property of you, us, or others.

-- With others for any legitimate business purpose, provided the information is anonymized.
+- With others for any legitimate business purpose, provided the information is de-identified

 Third Party Analytics and Tracking Technologies